Rasmika-b/Unemployment-Issue-In-India/README.md

 ● On the other end, a user can view all the companies or any specified company he/she is interested in.

+Process:

+Follow the Discussion (PDF) to understand the project flow.
+Implement the three Java codes in your respective IDE's and connect it to your DB (Here, NoSQL- MongoDB).

+Results:

+The application consists of a multiple web pages allowing the user to go through all the companies or search for a specific one with a valid company name.
+When an invalid email address and/or an invalid file is submitted, an error message is displayed.
+At the same time, the company manager can register and login on behalf of the company and add, delete or update their companies job postings accordingly in the application so that the user can easily access it and apply for the same.

+Happy Learning!